 Clearing Blocked Tear Ducts

-Babies’ eyes can often be affected by clogged tear ducts.
-Symptoms include excessive tearing, crusting, painful swelling in the inner corner of the eye, blurred vision, and pus discharge from the eyelids.
+Babies’ eyes can be affected by clogged tear ducts.
+Symptoms include excessive tearing, crusting, or swelling in the inner corner of the eye.
+Breast milk may be used as a home remedy for this stressful condition.

-Apply 2 drops of milk to the eye after washing the eye region with water.
+Apply 2 drops of breast milk to the affected eye after washing with water.
 This will allow the tear duct to get unclogged in 1 to 2 days.
-If it is still not clear, consult your doctor.
+Ensure you consult your pediatrician if this condition persists.

 Alleviating Sore Nipples

 Chapped, sore nipples are common problems in the early days of breastfeeding.
-There are plenty of creams and antibiotic ointments for these particular problems, but many mothers, midwives, and lactation counselors still swear by breast milk.
+There are plenty of creams and antibiotic ointments for this particular problem.
+But many mothers, midwives, and lactation counselors still swear by breast milk to help alleviate this painful condition.

 Breast milk is high in vitamins, minerals, and fats, and has a number of benefits.
-Apart from feeding, a breastmilk bath will have a number of benefits, including battling acne, moisturizing dry skin, and minor healing of cuts.
+Apart from feeding, breast milk can also be used for bathing your babies.

-It can also be used in the bath to treat painful skin conditions such as eczema, psoriasis, cradle cap, and diaper rash.
+A breast milk bath has a number of benefits, including battling acne, moisturizing dry skin, and healing minor cuts.
+Likewise, a breast milk bath can be used to treat painful skin conditions, such as eczema, psoriasis, cradle cap, and diaper rash.